 A covered fleet may submit its exemption request no sooner than September 1 following the model year for which the exemption is sought, and no later than January 31 following that model year.
 Thus, there is a five-month window for a covered fleet to seek an exemption under Standard Compliance.
 Fleets should keep in mind, too, that they must file their annual report prior to submitting an exemption request.
 Note, though, that if you intend to submit an exemption request, you should refrain from applying banked AFV credits until after DOE has made a determination on the exemption request.
 In other words, do not apply banked credits as part of your annual report.
 Instead, submit your exemption request after filing your annual report, but before you apply any banked AFV credits.
 This is because DOE does not grant any exemptions—even if the fleet qualifies for them—once the fleet has achieved compliance for the model year.
 After DOE issues its exemption determination, the fleet will be able to apply banked AFV credits, if necessary, to bring itself into compliance.

 How do I file an exemption request for my fleet?

 DOE strongly encourages fleets pursuing exemptions to request an exemption online.
 This tool saves fleets time and helps DOE deliver decisions sooner.
-The tool loads information automatically from annual report records and creates electronic exemption requests that fleets save, print, and send to DOE.
+The tool loads information automatically from annual report records and creates electronic exemption requests that fleets submit to DOE online.